SaanyaGarg01/memory-of-journeys/BONUS_FEATURES.md

 - [ ] Add photo upload for postcards and gallery
 - [ ] Export gallery as image file
 - [ ] Email postcard feature
+- [ ] Real email delivery for Memory Whispers (SendGrid, Mailgun)
+- [ ] Friend collaboration with real user accounts
+- [ ] Social sharing features

 ### Future Features
-- [ ] Friend Memory Sync with collaborative journeys
+- [ ] Memory timeline visualization
+- [ ] Travel bucket list integration
-- [ ] Memory Whispers email automation
+- [ ] Journey comparison tool
-- [ ] Custom postcard templates
+- [ ] Custom postcard templates with photo editor
 - [ ] Voice note attachments to journeys
 - [ ] Gallery sharing on social media
+- [ ] Friend journey merging
+- [ ] Memory calendar view

 ---

 ## 🎊 Summary

+**ALL 6 BONUS FEATURES ARE NOW FULLY FUNCTIONAL!** 🎉

-All **4 core bonus features** are now fully functional and ready to use!
-They integrate seamlessly with your existing journey data and provide unique, AI-powered ways to interact with your travel memories.
+Every feature integrates seamlessly with your existing journey data and provides unique, AI-powered ways to interact with your travel memories.

+**The Complete Suite:**
+1. 🎨 **AI-Generated Postcards** - Create beautiful vintage postcards
+2. 🌡️ **Memory Temperature** - Emotional intensity visualization
+3. 🎤 **Voice Journaling** - Record and transcribe travel stories
+4. 🖼️ **Interactive Gallery Wall** - Drag-and-drop polaroid gallery
+5. 👥 **Friend Memory Sync** - Discover shared moments with companions
+6. 💌 **Memory Whispers** - AI-generated letters from your travels

-**Try them out:**
+**Try them all:**
-1. Create a journey if you haven't
+1. Create some journeys if you haven't
 2. Go to AI Features tab
 3. Scroll to Bonus Features
 4. Click any feature to explore!
+5. Each feature offers a unique way to relive your memories

+Total Features in Memory of Journeys: **25+ AI-powered features!** 🚀

 ---

 **Built with ❤️ for Memory of Journeys**
-*Making travel memories more interactive and meaningful*
+*Making travel memories more interactive, collaborative, and meaningful*